 Georgia Immigration Research Network (GIRN) Founding Members:

-Dr. Darlene Xiomara Rodriguez, Assistant Professor of Social Work and Human Services in Nonprofit Management, WellStar College of Health and Human Services, Kennesaw State University.
-Google Scholar
+Dr. Darlene Xiomara Rodriguez, Associate Professor of Social Work and Human Services in Nonprofit Management, WellStar College of Health and Human Services, Kennesaw State University.
+Google Scholar, Selected Works/Digital Commons

-Dr. Anna Joo Kim, Assistant Professor of Housing and Community Development, School of City and Regional Planning, Georgia Institute of Technology.
-Website
+Dr. Anna Joo Kim, Associate Professor of City Planning, School of Public Affairs, San Diego State University (previously Assistant Professor of Housing and Community Development, School of City and Regional Planning, Georgia Institute of Technology).
+Website, Google Scholar